mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 # Adding an end-to-end test

-Travis was building my Docker container, but the build wasn't meaningful yet.
+Travis was building my Docker image, but the build wasn't meaningful yet.
 It only built the library's dependencies &mdash; it didn't exercise any of its behavior.
-I wanted a build that could alert me if I broke the library's functionality.
+I wanted a build that could alert me when I broke the library's functionality.
 To do that, I needed an end-to-end test.

 An end-to-end test verifies that a complete, real-world scenario works as expected.
 It generally matches the following structure: